learn-co-curriculum/phase-1-algorithms-big-o/README.md

 - A number `num2`
 - A number (the return value)

-In this case, we can summarize the time complexity as constant: `O(1)`.
+In this case, we can summarize the space complexity as constant: `O(1)`.

 In many cases, you can improve an algorithm's space complexity by sacrificing its time complexity, and vice-versa; navigating these tradeoffs is one of the